Ted Cruz Urges Illinois Republicans To Avoid Nazi Arthur Jones When Voted

 — Don Gookin (@DonGookin) July 1, 2018

-Arthur Jones has done nothing to hide his Nazi links even creating a website with a page dedicated to the denial of the Holocaust.
+Arthur Jones has done nothing to hide his Nazi links, even creating a website with a page dedicated to the denial of the Holocaust.
 Now, other Republican candidates who are said to be scared of having the Nazi stink rub off on them are making pronouncements against Jones, including GOP state Rep. David McSweeney.

 “First, it’s morally wrong and I think it’s really harmful to the party.
 The guy’s a complete nutcase.
 He’s a Nazi.
 This is an absolute political disaster.”